The Cutest Marshmallows EVER.

 - Cover a couple of baking sheets with parchment paper and dust generously with sifted powdered sugar.

-- Allow the marshmallows to dry overnight before dusting them with a little sifted powdered sugar.
+- Allow the marshmallows to dry overnight (or at least 8 hours) before dusting them with a little sifted powdered sugar.

 Marshmallow recipe adapted from Buttercream Blondie